Consumer protection around the world

-The EC is a member organisation of ICPEN.
+The EC is an observer organisation of ICPEN.

 The AECSG promotes the development and use of electronic commerce by supporting the creation of legal, regulatory and policy environments in the APEC region that are predictable, transparent and consistent.
 The AECSG’s work is geared toward enabling economies across all levels of development to be able to utilise Information and Communication Technologies (ICTs) to drive economic growth and social development.
 It performs a coordinating role for APEC e-commerce activities, based on the principles set out in the 1998 APEC Blueprint for Action on Electronic Commerce.

-The AECSG is not currently a member organisation of ICPEN.
+The AECSG is not currently an observer organisation of ICPEN.

 FIAGC is a multilateral forum devoted to the analysis and discussion of the public policy of consumer protection, formed by the governmental agencies of Latin America, Spain, and Portugal.
 The objective of FIAGC is to promote the cooperation among members, through the exchange of information and experiences in all those topics of common interest to perform with efficiency when developing and applying public policies for consumer protection.

-The FIAGC is a member organisation of ICPEN.
+The FIAGC is an observer organisation of ICPEN.

 The ACCCP promotes consumer protection in Southeast Asia.
 Among the initiative’s objective are: